JohPik/sydney-CafesMap/README.md

 ### Prerequisites

-1. You will need to dowload all the dependencies and have npm installed
+1. You will need to dowlnoad all the dependencies and have npm installed
 2. You will need a modern browser with CSS and Javascript enabled.

 ## Built With